iTowns/itowns/README.md

 Contributions in any forms and new contributors and maintainers are welcome.
 Get in touch with us if you are interested :)

+The governance of the project is open and explicited [here](https://github.com/iTowns/itowns-governance).

 [![IGN](./img/logo_ign.png)](https://www.ign.fr)
 [![CIRIL Group](./img/CIRIL_Group_logo.png)](https://www.cirilgroup.com/en/)